 What to do if your child gets swimmer’s ear

-Chances are if you’re a parent you’ve experienced the common childhood middle ear infection.
+If you’re a parent, you’ve likely experienced the common childhood middle ear infection.
 This type of ear infection is caused by inflammation of the eardrum and is often associated with an upper respiratory infection.

-In fact, ear infections like swimmer’s ear are one of the main conditions we see at urgent care.
+Ear infections like swimmer’s ear are one of the most common conditions we see at urgent care.

 If your child has otitis externa, you’ll probably know pretty quickly.
-Unlike a middle ear infection, one of the key indicators of a swimmer’s ear is a pain when chewing, pulling on the earlobe, or pressing on the “tag” on the front of the ear.
-It’s most common in children and adolescents ages 5-18.
+Unlike a middle ear infection, one of the key indicators of a swimmer’s ear is pain when chewing, pulling on the earlobe, or pressing on the “tag” on the front of the ear.
+It’s most common in children and adolescents aged 5 to 18.
 A high percentage of instances occur during the summer months when kids spend a lot of time in the pool – hence the name swimmer’s ear!

-Moisture from a waterlogged ear can be a culprit.
+Moisture from water in a child’s ear can be a culprit.
 However, it’s not the only reason for otitis externa.
-According to Dr. Christian Molstrom, Regional Lead Physician at Legacy-Urgent Care, “Anything that disrupts the ear canal’s wax-skin barrier can promote an infection.”
+Any disturbance to the ear canal's wax-skin barrier can increase the risk of infection.

-Under normal conditions, ear wax (or cerumen) provides a barrier to the ear canal’s skin lining because it seals out moisture and traps debris with its stickiness.
-But excessive water exposure can cause the skin to soften and become macerated, creating a favorable environment for the growth of bacteria or fungus.
+Under normal conditions, earwax (or cerumen) provides a barrier to the ear canal’s skin lining because it seals out moisture and traps debris with its stickiness.
+But excessive water exposure can cause the skin to soften and become macerated, creating a favorable environment for the growth of bacteria or fungi.

 Abrasions to the outer ear can also lead to bacterial or fungal infections.
-If your child uses cotton-tip swabs, ear plugs or headphones – or accidentally scratches his or her ear – it can result in a break in the skin lining.
+If your child uses cotton-tip swabs, earplugs, or headphones, or accidentally scratches their ear, it can result in a break in the skin lining, allowing bacteria to enter the area.

 Certain hair care products and jewelry can also be irritants.
-Plus, those that suffer from skin conditions like eczema and seborrhea are at higher risk for infection.
+Plus, those who suffer from skin conditions like eczema and seborrhea are at higher risk for infection.

 What home remedies provide pain relief from swimmer’s ear?

-Most of the time swimmer’s ear is not an emergency situation.
+Most of the time, swimmer’s ear is not an emergency.
 But that doesn’t mean it’s not painful.
 Even mild otitis externa can cause discomfort.

-Other swimmer’s ear remedies can also be used to alleviate pain.
-Like ear drops, a heating pad can be applied to your child’s infected ear to dry it out.
-To avoid accidental burning, it’s best to keep the heating pad on its lowest setting and only use it in short durations.
+Certain swimmer’s ear treatments can be used to alleviate pain.
+A heating pad can be applied to your child’s infected ear to dry it out.
+To avoid accidental burning, it’s best to keep the heating pad on its lowest setting and use it for short durations only.

 If these remedies don’t provide the desired relief, you can also try an over-the-counter medication such as acetaminophen or ibuprofen.